vintlang/vintlang/repl/docs/en/arrays.md

 andika(b) // [2, 4]
 ```

-With this information, you can now effectively work with arrays in Nuru, making it easy to manipulate collections of data in your programs.
+With this information, you can now effectively work with arrays in vint, making it easy to manipulate collections of data in your programs.